 Excellencies, Ladies and Gentlemen:

-The CEU is an integral part of the World Bank’s advisory services and analytical work in Cambodia — and this is already the 13th edition of the report.
-The Update is a biannual report that analyzes Cambodia's recent macroeconomic developments, and discusses economic outlook, risks, and policy options for sustaining growth and poverty reduction.
-Each edition of the CEU has a special focus theme and this edition’s looks at upgrading Cambodia in global value chains.
+The Cambodia Economic Update is an integral part of our advisory services and analytical work.
+This is the 19th edition of our biannual report.
+The report analyzes Cambodia’s recent macroeconomic developments, and discusses the economic outlook, risks, and policy options for sustaining growth and poverty reduction.
+Each edition of the Cambodia Economic Update has a special focus, and this edition’s special focus topic is “Poverty and Distributional Impact of Inflation in Cambodia.”

 Excellencies, Ladies and Gentlemen: